henrykingcn/cube/README.md

 # Cube for Linux
-A ONE-BUTTON Launcher of Minecraft server
+A ONE-BUTTON Linux Launcher for Minecraft server